 The iliotibial band is a ligament that runs along the outer thigh from the hip to the knee.
 ITBS occurs when this ligament thickens and rubs the knee bone, causing inflammation.
 Long-distance runners are more susceptible to this form of thigh pain.

-- Ice the affected area for 15 min.
+Ice the affected area for 15 min.

-- Stretching your iliotibial band
+Stretching exercises for your iliotibial band

-- Stand with your right leg crossed behind your left and lean to the left, keeping your right foot pressed to the floor.
+Stand with your right leg crossed behind your left and lean to the left, keeping your right foot pressed to the floor.
 You should feel a stretch along the outside of your right leg from the hip to the knee.
 (Repeat with the left leg).

-- Strengthening your hip muscles.
+Strengthening exercises for your hip muscles